Ghassan Hage: Contributions

 Hage works on the comparative anthropology of racism, nationalism and multiculturalism, particularly in Australia and the Middle East.
 He has written and conducted fieldwork on the Lebanese transnational diaspora in Australia, the US, Europe, Canada and Venezuela.
 He also researches and writes in social theory, particularly the work of Pierre Bourdieu.

-He has been a high-profile contributor to debates on multiculturalism in Australia and has published widely on the topic.
-His most influential work is White Nation, which draws on theory from Whiteness studies, Jacques Lacan and Pierre Bourdieu to interpret ethnographic work undertaken in Australia.
+He has been a contributor to debates on multiculturalism in Australia and has published on the topic.
+His book, White Nation, draws on theory from Whiteness studies, Jacques Lacan and Pierre Bourdieu to interpret ethnographic work undertaken in Australia.
 The book has been widely debated in Australia, with many of its themes picked up by anti-racism activists in other countries.
-The follow-up Against Paranoid Nationalism is an analysis of certain themes in Australian politics that became prominent under the government of John Howard.
+The follow-up Against Paranoid Nationalism is an analysis of certain themes in Australian politics that Hage believed were prominent under the government of John Howard.

-He has also written on the political dimensions of critical anthropology (His work in this area appears in the volume Alter-Politics: Critical Thought and the Radical Imagination (Melbourne University Press 2015)).
-His recent writings include: Is Racism an Environmental Threat? which is an invitation to see racial/colonial domination and the domination of nature as off shoots of the same mode of inhabiting the earth.
-What Hage refers to as 'domestication': a mode of feeling at home in the world by dominating it.
-Decay, an edited volume that highlights the importance of including the permant processes of decomposition and disintegration that is part of all existing forms.

-Hage's most recent book: The Diasporic Condition: Ethnographic Explorations of the Lebanese in the World, is seen as his most important contribution to anthropology as a discipline.
-The book is concerned with affirming the importance of a continuity between classical anthropological questions and the study of diasporic culture.
-It also highlights the critical anthropological task of expanding our knowledge of the plurality of modes of existing in the world.
+He has also written on the political dimensions of critical anthropology (which appears in the volume Alter-Politics: Critical Thought and the Radical Imagination (Melbourne University Press 2015)).
+His writings include: Is Racism an Environmental Threat? which views racism and the domination of nature as originating from the same ideology, which Hage refers to as 'domestication': "a mode of feeling at home in the world by dominating it".
+Hage's most recent book, The Diasporic Condition: Ethnographic Explorations of the Lebanese in the World, is concerned with affirming the importance of a continuity between classical anthropological questions and the study of diasporic culture.